CPD, local businesses working to bring in the new year safely

 CHARLESTON, S.C.
-(WCBD) – Lots of preparation is underway right now as police officers say their main priority this weekend is to make sure people celebrate, have fun and remain safe.
+(WCBD) – Preparations are underway in downtown Charleston as both law enforcement and businesses work to ensure New Year’s Eve celebrations are safe and fun for everyone.

-Charleston Police are beefing up patrols along King Street ahead of New Year’s Eve.
+The Charleston Police Department is beefing up patrols along King Street with safety a top priority this weekend.

-“Really since September we’ve had a focused presence in certain areas,” Charleston Police Lt.
-James Byrne said.
-“We’re going to continue that, we’re going to put some additional officers out there, and increase the staffing and the footprint and the visibility of these officers.”
+“Really, since September, we’ve had a focused presence in certain areas,” said Charleston Police Lt.
+James Byrne.
+“We’re going to continue that; we’re going to put some additional officers out there, and increase the staffing and the footprint and the visibility of these officers.”

-Byrne says they will have checkpoints throughout the city to keep roads clear of drunk drivers, and they’ll have additional help as well.
+Byrne said they will have checkpoints throughout the city to keep roads clear of drunk drivers, and they’ll have additional help as well.

 Law enforcement and business owners recently rolled out the Intelli-Check ID scanner software meant to deter underage drinking and fake IDs.

-“Right now,” Byrne said, “we have about 27 places that are using the Intelli-Check system.”
+“Right now, we have about 27 places that are using the Intelli-Check system,” Byrne said.

 One of those places is El Jefe Texican Cantina.